Winter Maintenance Tips for Wheelchair Ramps

 - Keep your ramp clear of snow by using a thick bristled push broom or plastic snow shovel.
 It is best to avoid metal shovels as this can scratch your aluminum ramp.

-- Consider powder coating.
-Optional powder coating is available that will add an extra layer of protection from corrosive materials.
+- Consider powder coating as it will provide an extra layer of protection from corrosive materials.
 It also allows you to choose from a variety of colors including black, bronze, or tan.
+It may add to the price of the ramp, but the benefits of it are worth the cost!